Harborn-digital/cookie-consent-bundle/README.md

 CHCookieConsentBundle comes with a default styling.
 A sass file is available in Resources/assets/css/cookie_consent.scss and a build css file is available in Resoureces/public/css/cookie_consent.css.
 Colors can easily be adjusted by setting the variables available in the sass file.

 ### Javascript
-By loading Resources/public/js/cookie_consent.js the cookie consent will be shown on top of your website while pushing down the rest of the website.
+By loading Resources/public/js/cookie_consent.js the cookie consent will be submitted via ajax and the cookie consent will be shown on top of your website while pushing down the rest of the website.

 ### Template Themes
 You can override the templates by placing templates inside your poject: